Tips On Winter Bird Feeding

 Seed mixes of black oil sunflower seed, hulled peanuts, nyjer seed, and white millet seed.

 Birds need to burn more calories in the winter to stay warm.
 Suet is considered a high energy food because it consists of fat.
 Peanut Butter is also popular with our flying friends but more expensive than suet.
 Suet feeders are a favorite of woodpeckers and other insect-eating birds.

 Keep Your Feeders Full:

 Winter birds need to stock up on calories, especially for those long, cold winter nights.

 Be Consistent And Keep Feeding Through The Winter:

-Birds grow accustomed to feeders in their area especially in severe weather when the snacks offered may mean their very survival.
-Have neighbor or friend keep feeders full if leaving for an extended period of time.
+Birds grow accustomed to feeders in their area, especially in severe weather when the snacks offered may mean their very survival.
+Have a neighbor or friends keep feeders full if leaving for an extended period of time.

 Stamp Down The Snow Below:

 Ground-feeding birds such as dark-eyed juncos, doves, and many sparrows will be able to gather up the seed that dropped from the feeders if they don’t have deep snow to try to manage.